Hypervolt 2 Pro Review (2026): Worth the Premium Price?

 Five attachments come in the foam tray: fork, bullet, flat, cushion, and ball.
 No carrying case, which annoyed me.
 For $329, Hyperice expects you to either buy their $40 case separately or shove this thing in a gym bag where the rubber attachments collect lint.
 The Theragun PRO comes with a hard case.
 That's a fair complaint.

 Weight: I put it on my kitchen scale and got 2.62 lbs, slightly heavier than the listed 2.6.
-Compared to the Theragun Mini I tested last summer (1.43 lbs), the Pro feels substantial.
+Compared to the TheraGun I tested last summer (1.43 lbs), the Pro feels substantial.
 After 15 minutes of overhead trap work, my deltoid was burning before my traps loosened up.
 That's not a flaw exactly, but it's the reality.

 Key Features and Specifications